-Kerry is Selkirk College's vice-president of College Services and its chief financial officer.
+He is vice-president of College Services and chief financial officer at Selkirk College.
 Before his current role at Selkirk, Kerry was director of Facilities and Ancillary Services at Northwest Community College.
 He has a master of business administration from Heriot-Watt University and has worked as a police officer, business owner and coroner over the course of his career.